-In 2010, CSAF directed the creation of the Deployment Transition Center (DTC) to address negative personal and family impacts attributed to deployment operations and combat exposures.
-As concerns identified for Explosive Ordnance Disposal, Security Forces, Transportation and Medical Airmen, most all redeploying service members, in any Air Force Skill Code (AFSC) with Commander Nomination may participate in programs at the DTC at Ramstein Air Base, Germany, in the process of returning home.
-The DTC provides an opportunity for service members to receive post-deployment decompression and reintegration education, readjust to a more typical environment, and learn resilience skills before redeploying to home station.
+In 2010, the Chief of Staff of the Air Force (CSAF) directed the creation of the Deployment Transition Center (DTC) to address negative personal and family impacts attributed to deployment operations and combat exposures.
+As concerns identified for Explosive Ordnance Disposal, Security Forces, Transportation and Medical Airmen, most all redeploying service members, in any AFSC with Commander Nomination may participate in programs at the DTC at Ramstein Air Base, Germany, in the process of returning home.
+The DTC provides an opportunity for service members to receive post-deployment decompression and reintegration education, readjust to a more typical environment and learn resilience skills before redeploying to home station.
 Research has shown solid evidence that the DTC helps service members by decreasing symptoms of Post-Traumatic Stress Disorder as well as reducing problematic alcohol use, and negative outcomes regarding health and relationships.
-Most service members don't require mental health care, but if needed, all have access to mental health treatment in theater while deployed and again once they return home at their local Military Treatment Facility.
+Most service members do not require mental health care, but if needed, all have access to mental health treatment in theater while deployed and again once they return home at their local Military Treatment Facility.

-Post-Deployment and Reintegration Services
+7.4.
+Post-Deployment and Reintegration Services.